 Also, the City Museum on Salzstrasse can give you a glimpse of how the city has developed over the years.
-And lastly don’t forget to taste some Altbier at many breweries city has.
+And lastly, don’t forget to taste some Altbier at many breweries the city has.
 The Pinkus Müller restaurant and bar has its own brewery producing some really tasty beers.

 How to get there

 Münster has good connections to the rest of Germany via rail.
 Düsseldorf Airport is about 1,5 hours by train, whereas Münster-Osnabrück Airport is about 30 min. drive from the city.